zhangshenghang/fluss/website/docs/streaming-lakehouse/integrate-data-lakes/paimon.md

 ### Read by other engines

-As the tired data in Paimon compacted from Fluss is also a standard Paimon table, you can use [any engines](https://paimon.apache.org/docs/0.9/engines/overview/) that support Paimon to read the data.
+As the tiered data in Paimon compacted from Fluss is also a standard Paimon table, you can use [any engines](https://paimon.apache.org/docs/0.9/engines/overview/) that support Paimon to read the data.
 Here, we take [StarRocks](https://paimon.apache.org/docs/master/engines/starrocks/) as the engine to read the data:

 First, create a Paimon catalog for StarRocks: